yogeshw/upsornps/README.md

 Copyright © 2025 Yogesh Wadadekar

-A Python-based calculator to compare pension benefits between Universal Pension Scheme (UPS) and National Pension System (NPS).
+A calculator to compare pension benefits between Universal Pension Scheme (UPS) and National Pension System (NPS).
+Available as both a web-based interface and Python command-line tool.

 ## Features